 - Regular cleaning and inspection of the exhaust manifold

 Design modification to counter surge:

 There are few measures and design modifications which can be utilised as anti-surge for reducing the chance of surging.
 It can be temporarily counteracted by “blowing-off” air from the valve located at the top of the air receiver.
-However, this will lead to increase in the exhaust temperatures, and care must be taken not to exceed the limiting values.
+However, this will lead to an increase in the exhaust temperatures, and care must be taken not to exceed the limiting values.

 Apart from the above anti-surge modification, there are different types of turbocharger available in the market, which experience less surging phenomenon than the conventional turbocharger: